tamtran4869/sql_challenge/Balanced_tree/solutions.md

 **Comment**

-Discount ammounts accounted for more than 10% of total revenue.
+Discount amounts accounted for more than 10% of total revenue.
 The company should be considered this percentage to make sure the expected ROI.

 </details>